What are the best skateboard bearings?

 Any decent skate bearing from a reputable brand (hint - the ones who DON'T try to fob you off with ABEC ratings) will be fast, as long as the bearing is clean, lubricated and aligned properly in the wheel core.
 So really, the best skateboard bearings in the world are the ones that stay clean the longest.

 In other words, as long as you're not buying total junk, good bearing shields are the most important thing.
-We recommned a rubber labyrinth shields.(RU)
+We recommend a rubber labyrinth shields.(RU)

 Also important is the amount of side-to-side play.
 Bearings with a lot of play wear out faster, especially for longboarding, slalom and downhill.